We Are Not Done Yet

 Globally, men die by suicide at two to four times the rate of women.
 In Australia, men account for over 75% of suicide deaths.
 In the United States and UK, the figures are similar.
 Men are not dying because they are weak.
 They are dying because they have been told that weakness is not allowed and that telling someone you are struggling is the most dangerous kind of weakness of all.

-2–4× Men’s global suicide rate compared to women (WHO / Lancet Public Health)
+2–4× Men’s suicide rate vs. women (globally)

 The counsellor Matt Englar-Carlson said something that deserves to be read twice: “The ultimate betrayal for many men is that the pursuit of the things that patriarchal society says they’re supposed to pursue, to be happy and successful, are the exact things that cause them harm.
 When you reach the pinnacle, you realise you’re all alone and you’re unhappy.”
 The system doesn’t just trap women.
 It tricks men into running toward a finish line that leads nowhere good.